gatsbyjs/gatsby/docs/tutorial/using-multiple-themes-together.md

 )
 ```

-## Shadow Theme-UI
+### Shadow Theme-UI

-`gatsby-theme-blog` and `gatsby-theme-notes` both use [Theme-UI](/docs/theme-ui/) design tokens to manage their styling: colors, font sizes, spacing, etc. We can use component shadowing to gain control over these design tokens in the final site.
+`gatsby-theme-blog` and `gatsby-theme-notes` both use [Theme-UI](/docs/theme-ui/) design tokens to manage their styling: colors, font sizes, spacing, etc. You can use component shadowing to gain control over these design tokens in the final site.

-Your file structure should look like this:

-`src/gatsby-plugin-theme-ui/index.js`
+As with your bio, you need to match the file structure of the theme.
+In this case, that's `src/gatsby-plugin-theme-ui/index.js` and the resulting structure will look like this:

 ```text
 └── src